schnidrig/openhab2-rollershutters/Readme.md

 ### Sun Exposure

-This allows for the definition of when a window is sunlit and should be closed (provided the sun is shining)
+This allows for modeling the window shading.

     sun_exposure:
       shutter_living: